-7.4 MATHEMATICAL MODELLING IN TERMS OF WEIGHTED DIGRAPHS
+MATHEMATICAL MODELLING IN TERMS OF WEIGHTED

-7.4.1 Communication Networks with Known Probabilities of Communication cate with both b and c only and in the absence of any other knowledge, we assigned equal probabilities to a's communicating with b or c.
-However we may have a priori knowledge that a's chances of communicating with b and c are in the ratio 3:2, then we assign probability .6 to a's communicating with b and .4 to a's communicating with c.
+Communication Networks with Known Probabilities of

+In the communication graph of Figure 7.10, we know that a can communicate with both b and c only and in the absence of any other knowledge, we assigned equal probabilities to a's communicating with b or c.
+However we may have a priori knowledge that a's chances of communicating with b and c are in the ratio 3:2, then we assign probability 6 to a's communicating with b and 4 to a's communicating with c.
 Similarly we can associate a probability with every directed edge and we get the weighted digraph (Figure 7.19) with the associated matrix